 Here’s an example:

-You get a support ticket asking where a particular setting is.
-You find that user in Pulse and check the paths they took in their most recent sessions to try and find the setting.
-You can see they were way off.
+- Locate that user in your Real User Monitoring tool and check the paths they took in their most recent sessions to try and locate the setting.

-In Pulse, you can easily view user session and see the exact pages they visited.
-You can also view how long they spent on a page, and check their experiences for each.
+In Raygun Real User Monitoring, you can quickly view user session and see the exact pages they visited.
+You can also see how long they spent on a page, and check their experiences for each.
 If you see a page has a slow load time, just click on it and view why.

 There are two ways to view user sessions: